 Can I get a transcript of a private or paywalled podcast?

-Most AI tools require publicly accessible audio.
-If an episode requires a subscription to access, you can't transcribe it via URL — you'd need the audio file itself.
+Podtyper requires a publicly accessible URL to fetch the audio.
+If an episode is behind a subscription or paywall, Podtyper can't access it — you'd need the audio file directly.

 How long does transcription take?

-A few minutes regardless of episode length.
-A 3-hour episode and a 30-minute episode take roughly the same processing time.
+On Podtyper, most episodes finish in 2–4 minutes regardless of length.
+A 3-hour episode and a 30-minute one take roughly the same time because the processing runs in parallel.

 Is it legal to transcribe a podcast?